yuntianyi-chen/yuntianyi-chen.github.io/_pages/about.md

 - *2020.07 - 2021.07*, **Research Assistant**, Wuhan University
   - Working with Prof. [Jifeng Xuan](http://jifeng-xuan.com/) in area of Transfer Learning at the Centre of Software Testing, Analysis and Reliability (CSTAR Lab)
 - *2017.11 - 2020.06*, **Undergraduate Student Researcher**, Wuhan University
-  - Conducting research in areas of Performance Ranking, Software Configuration, and Transfer Learning under the supervision of Prof. Jifeng Xuan
+  - Conducting research in areas of Performance Ranking and Software Configuration under the supervision of Prof. Jifeng Xuan
 - *2017.09 - 2017.12*, **Teaching Assistant**, Wuhan University
   - Advanced Software Engineering